bozo-1/wxl-glue-zoom/store/description.md

 smooth mouse-wheel zoom with framing that keeps every character beautifully composed, no matter how close you go.

+-**Known limitation — The module currently only works with the custom interface and models attached that you can get from here https://drive.google.com/drive/u/3/folders/1CoWJfj5BoaNI8ZoeS2QdAEtcPfq3dbHK

 ## Features

 - **Scroll-wheel zoom** — smooth in and out with a uniform glide; every notch lands as a